Skip to content

 Parameters

-command string The command to execute.
+• command: string The command to execute.

-trace Trace|nil Optional.
-A Trace object to collect the command's output.
+• trace?: Trace A Trace object to collect the command's output.

 Returns

-• number — result The command result value, usually representing the number of entities or blocks affected.
+• result: number The command result value, usually representing the number of entities or blocks affected.

-executeSilent(command: string, trace: Trace|nil) result: number
+executeSilent(command: string, trace?: Trace) result: number

 Executes a Minecraft command silently on behalf of this spell.